-9 stages, 9 days, 11,000 metres in altitude difference, 120 kilometres, 60 hours – the fundamental facts of this challenging round tour sound every bit as spectacular as they actually are.
-A circumnavigation of the Paznaun High Trail belongs on the bucket list of every true alpinist.
-Seldom is one given the opportunity to discover Paznauns diverse alpine landscapes as on this high alpine tour.
-As one would expect, all stages can also be completed individually.
+Nine stages, nine days, 11,000 metres of climbing and descending, 120 kilometres, 60 hours – the raw facts of this challenging circular hike give you an idea of just how spectacular it is.
+Completing the Paznaun High Trail is definitely a must on the bucket list of any true alpinist.
+Seldom is one given the opportunity to discover Paznaun's diverse alpine landscapes as on this high alpine hike.
+All stages can also be completed individually.

 - Wheelchair-accessible Hiking Route